- About CIES

 In short, CIES offers:

-- World-class interdisciplinary research by a team made up of structural and geotechnical engineers and scientists.
+World-class interdisciplinary research by a team made up of structural and geotechnical engineers and scientists, and advanced systems and management personnel engaged in construction planning.

-- A forum for idea exchange and research collaboration between engineers and scientists.
+A forum for idea exchange and research collaboration between engineers, scientists and planners.

 Centre for Infrastructure Engineering and Safety